Get started with AzCopy

 tar command removes the top-level folder that contains the version name, and instead extracts the binary directly into the current folder.
 This allows the script to be updated with a new version of

 The URL appears in the output of this command.
 Your script can then download AzCopy by using that URL.

-If you want to leverage the performance advantages of AzCopy, but you prefer to use Storage Explorer rather than the command line to interact with your files, then enable AzCopy in Storage Explorer.
+Storage Explorer uses AzCopy to perform all of its data transfer operations.
+You can use Storage Explorer if you want to leverage the performance advantages of AzCopy, but you prefer to use a graphical user interface rather than the command line to interact with your files.

 Storage Explorer uses your account key to perform operations, so after you sign into Storage Explorer, you won't need to provide additional authorization credentials.

-If you need to use the previous version of AzCopy (AzCopy v8.1), see either of the following links:
+If you need to use the previous version of AzCopy, see either of the following links:

 If you have questions, issues, or general feedback, submit them on GitHub page.